-Visual observations of reservoir elevation and stream flow and channel conditions and identification of drawdown zone obstructions have enabled determination of fish passage during sampling periods.
-Incorporation of velocity measurements at cross-sections and stream temperature data also helps to assess timing of life history stages in relation to reservoir elevation and fish passage.
+Active fish sampling using a backpack electrofisher was not carried out during the 2013 survey period.
+Consistent with previous years, mid to late May stream flows were too high for safe sampling on many of the tributaries.
+In both spring and fall inspections, visual observations of reservoir elevation, stream flow and channel conditions, and identification of drawdown zone obstructions supplanted the need to sample fish to determine passage conditions.
+Incorporation of velocity measurements at cross-sections and stream temperature data also helped to assess timing of life history stages in relation to reservoir elevation and fish passage.

-3.8 Passage Score Matrix
+3.7 Passage Score Matrix

-The passage matrix that was developed following the 2010 field data collections and modified in 2011 produces a passage score (P) based on current and forecasted reservoir levels and relative stream discharge classes (i.e., very low, low, moderate, and high).
-This matrix was again tested during the 2012 monitoring program to assess its reliability and to calibrate it further.
-The matrix will provide an index to assess fish migration access potential into tributaries by factoring the combined effect of relative stream discharge (% Qmax) and reservoir elevations.
-This may assist to predict when reservoir elevations and relative discharge are approaching passage thresholds during important fish life history stages such as spawning migrations.
+The passage matrix, that was developed following the 2009 and 2010 field data collection, produces a passage score (P) based on reservoir levels and relative stream discharge classes (i.e., very low, low, moderate, and high).
+This matrix was again tested during the 2011-2013 monitoring programs to assess its reliability.
+The matrix is intended to provide an index to assess fish migration access potential into tributaries by factoring the combined effect of relative stream discharge (% Qmax) and reservoir elevations.
+Field assessments (2009-2013) of passage conditions on key tributaries at a range of reservoir elevation and stream flows was used to identify the passage threshold score using the matrix.

-3.8.1 Matrix Development and Calibration
+3.7.1 Matrix Development and Calibration

 The two (2) components of the matrix are relative stream discharge, and reservoir elevation.

-1. Relative stream discharge is the rate of flow proportionate to an individual creek.
+Relative stream discharge is the flow proportionate to an individual creek.
 Assuming that continuous stage-flow data would not be available for all tributaries, a four (4) class categorical system was used for the matrix.
-An arbitrary value was assigned to each category in ascending order from the lowest relative flow rate to the highest.
+An arbitrary value was assigned to each category in ascending order from the lowest relative discharge to the highest.
+Reservoir elevation was divided into 25 categories (classes) based on a 1-m elevation gradient spanning the maximum range between the extreme low water (418 m asl) and full pool (442 m asl) levels.